ZANU PF Gets 15 Out Of 22 Parliamentary Portfolio Committees

-ZANU PF Gets 15 Out Of 22 Parliamentary Portfolio Committees6 minutes ago
+ZANU PF Gets 15 Out Of 22 Parliamentary Portfolio Committees4 days ago

 ZANU PF, the ruling party in Zimbabwe, has secured control over 15 out of the 22 parliamentary portfolio committees.
 Several former ministers or deputies from the party have taken on the role of chairpersons for these committees.